projectfong/docs/smarthome/ha-matter-segmented-network.md

 ## Summary

 This document describes the implementation of Matter-over-Wi-Fi with Home Assistant across a segmented network, where Matter devices reside on an isolated IoT SSID while Home Assistant resides on a separate trusted network.

 The architecture preserves Layer 3 segmentation while adding internal IPv6, Matter routing, and controlled mDNS reflection.
 The design follows established cybersecurity frameworks and best practices, including concepts from NIST SP 800-171, with emphasis on segmentation, least-privilege traffic flows, secure design, and independent validation.

-This is a sanitized version intended for documentation, public repositories, Wiki.js, Gitea, and other locations where production addressing and infrastructure identifiers should not be disclosed.

-All network addresses and hardware-specific identifiers shown below are documentation examples and do not represent the production environment.
+All network addresses and hardware-specific identifiers shown in this document are documentation examples and do not represent the production environment.
+Standard documentation addressing and generalized infrastructure identifiers are used throughout the examples.

 ---

-# 1. Scope
+## Scope

 This document begins with the Matter implementation on the existing Home Assistant OS installation.